apache/druid/docs/content/design/coordinator.md

 ### Compacting Segments

 Each run, the Druid Coordinator compacts small segments abutting each other.
 This is useful when you have a lot of small segments which may degrade the query performance as well as increasing the disk space usage.
+See [Segment Size Optimization](../operations/segment-optimization.html) for details.

 The Coordinator first finds the segments to compact together based on the [segment search policy](#segment-search-policy).
 Once some segments are found, it launches a [compaction task](../ingestion/tasks.html#compaction-task) to compact those segments.